-Investment in Morion, Inc.
+10. Investment in Morion, Inc.

 On September 28, 2004, the Company increased its investment in Morion from 19.8% to 36% of the privately-held Russian company's outstanding shares.
 The acquisition was accomplished by a cash payment and the issuance of 42,448 shares of the Company's common stock.
+During fiscal year 2006, the Company acquired another 200 shares of Morion to increase the ownership interest to 36.6%.

-As a result of the increased ownership of Morion, the Company changed its method of carrying the investment from cost to equity as required by generally accepted accounting principles.
+As a result of the increased ownership of Morion, in fiscal year 2005 the Company changed its method of carrying the investment from cost to equity as required by generally accepted accounting principles.
 Under the equity method, the Company records its proportionate share of the earnings of Morion.
 The effect of the change in accounting method for the fiscal year ended April 30, 2005, was to increase income before provision for income taxes and net income by \$315,000 (\$0.04 per diluted share).
-The financial statements for the prior fiscal years have been restated for the change in accounting method.
+The financial statements for the prior fiscal years were restated for the change in accounting method.
 For the fiscal year ended April 30, 2004, income before income taxes and net income were increased by \$158,000 (\$0.02 per share).
-For the fiscal year ended April 30, 2003, the loss before income taxes and the net loss were reduced by \$49,000 (\$0.01 per share).
-Retained earnings as of the beginning of fiscal year 2005 have been increased by \$207,000 for the effect of retroactive application of the equity method.
+Retained earnings as of the beginning of fiscal year 2005 were increased by \$207,000 for the effect of retroactive application of the equity method.

-At April 30, 2005, 2004, and 2003, the Company's share of the underlying net assets of Morion exceeded the investment by \$549,000, \$249,000 and \$52,000, respectively.
+At April 30, 2006, 2005, and 2004, the Company's share of the underlying net assets of Morion exceeded the investment by \$471,000, \$549,000 and \$249,000, respectively.
 The excess relates to certain property, plant and equipment and is being amortized into income by increasing the Company's share of Morion's net income.
 The Company uses the straightline method to amortize the excess over the remaining useful lives of the property, plant and equipment.

-During the fiscal years ended April 30, 2005, 2004 and 2003, the Company acquired product from Morion in the aggregate amount of approximately \$606,000, \$730,000 and \$350,000, respectively.
-During the fiscal years ended April 30, 2005, 2004 and 2003, the Company sold product to Morion in the aggregate amount of approximately \$181,000, \$181,000 and \$9,000, respectively.
+During the fiscal years ended April 30, 2006, 2005 and 2004, the Company acquired product from Morion in the aggregate amount of approximately \$467,000, \$659,000 and \$730,000, respectively, and the Company sold product to Morion in the aggregate amount of approximately \$462,000, \$181,000 and \$181,000, respectively.